 HELAA, brownfield land and self build registers

-The Housing & Economic Land Availability Assessment (HELAA) is one of several technical reports that we are required to produce to underpin the Local Plan.
+The Housing and Economic Land Availability Assessment (HELAA) is one of several technical reports that we are required to produce to underpin the Local Plan.

 The HELAA is a technical and theoretical assessment of sites that could potentially contribute towards the future supply of housing and employment land within the Local Planning Authority Area (LPAA).
 As a consequence, the HELAA does not set policy, but provides background evidence on the potential availability of sites.